Graphegon/pygraphblas/README.md

 API](http://graphblas.org) with the [Python](https://python.org)
-programming language using the [CFFI](https://cffi.readthedocs.io/en/latest/) library to wrap the low level GraphBLAS API and provide high level Matrix and Vector types are normal Python classes.
+programming language using the [CFFI](https://cffi.readthedocs.io/en/latest/) library to wrap the low level GraphBLAS API and provide high level Matrix and Vector Python types.

 GraphBLAS is a sparse linear algebra API optimized for processing graphs encoded as sparse matrices and vectors.
 In addition to common